McConnell bucks Trump as Senate votes against withdrawing U.S. troops from Syria, Afghanistan

 Republicans criticized Obama for what they considered a premature withdrawal of U.S. troops from Iraq in 2011, and argue that it led to the rise of ISIS.

-Ahead of Thursday's vote, Sen. Rand Paul, R-Ky., who has backed the president's decision to withdraw, said that it was "ludicrous" to call Trump's plan precipitous.
+Before Thursday's vote, Sen. Rand Paul, R-Ky., who has backed Trump's decision to withdraw, criticized the McConnell amendment.